Updated: Dec 7, 2021

-It’s not my choice to enter this place and I never know when I have been invited.
+It is not my choice to enter this holy place and I never know when I shall be invited.

-I like to think it is when I am happy, is full but I have no evidence.
+I like to think it is when I am happy – full, but the evidence is elusive..

 The landscape can be rugged and may demand a hardness of mind to travel through it.

-Then there are no more Stags behind me and I am blind to the Sun behind the clouds and other travellers too.
+Then there are no more Stags behind me and I am blind to the sun hiding behind the clouds and other travellers too.